 also happen to like art, dance, robots, etc - Go figure!

-The painting on the left ("Museum of Natural history") is based on a
+The painting below ("Museum of Natural history") is based on a

 beautiful tree on Oxford Street right accross from the Harvard Museum

 of Natural History.
 The birds and animals are ones you'd find in New

 England, India, and Suriname.
 Acrylic on canvas.
 The other painting

 ("Riding the Dragon") is based on a tree on the banks of the Charles

 River, not far from the Esplanade.
 The third painting ("Losing ones

 self") is based on a tree and my time at Radcliffe.